The Four Types of Wedges in Golf

 - Drivers always have graphite shafts for extra flex and power.

-- Irons are player-specific according to the overview above.
+- Irons are player-specific, according to the overview above.

 - Wedges are player-specific according to the criteria above.
-Most golfers play the same material in both their wedges and irons for club-to-club consistency, but that isn't a universal rule.
+Most golfers play the same material in their wedges and irons for club-to-club consistency, but that isn't a universal rule.
 Some players use graphite shafts in their irons for better distance but use lighter-weight iron shafts in their wedges for better control.
 Typically, these golfers never take full-swing shots with their steel-shaft wedges.
-Other players use graphite in both their irons and wedges but prefer steel sand wedges for better control when playing in bunkers.
+Other players use graphite in their irons and wedges but prefer steel sand wedges for better control when playing in bunkers.

 - Putters always have steel shafts for better control and precision.

-Once again, the choice between graphite and steel is a personal decision based on both your playing style and comfort.
+Once again, the choice between graphite and steel is a personal decision based on your playing style and comfort.

 8. Distance Gapping

-Swing velocity, specifically, is a major factor affecting how far a club hits a ball, and it's something completely outside the scope of what club manufacturers can control.
+Swing velocity is a major factor affecting how far a club hits a ball, and it's something completely outside the scope of what club manufacturers can control.
 Think about two players with different swing velocities using the same wedge setup with 4-degree loft gaps.
 The stronger golfer with higher swing velocities will have larger distance gaps between each club than a weaker golfer with slower swing velocities who groups their shots within a tighter range.

 The weaker golfer might not need such small distance gaps between each wedge and can afford to increase their loft gaps to 6 degrees.